MrDraxs/ComputerDsk/README.md

 # (LINUX ONLY)

 # MrDraxs Desktop env
-before running the setup script install doas
+before running the setup script install doas and git